LADS Minor

 Explore Development, Justice, and Social Change in Latin America

-Students learn not only to understand development challenges, but also to ask why countries facing similar structural problems produce different outcomes and what those differences mean for policy, equity, and human dignity.
+Rooted in Trinity’s commitment to social justice, ethical leadership, and global engagement, this minor challenges students to critically examine inequality, migration, democratization, sustainability, indigenous rights, gender dynamics, urbanization, and economic transformation.
+Students learn not only to understand development challenges, but to ask why countries facing similar structural problems produce different outcomes and what that means for policy, equity, and human dignity.